telefonicaid/fiware-orion/doc/manuals/orion-api.md

 # Differences regarding the original NGSIv2 spec

-This section contains the topics that, due to implementation decision, the behaviour is differs from the described in the original NGSIv2 specification.
+This section contains the topics that, due to implementation decision, differs from the described in [the original NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).
+These differences comes after years of experience with NGSIv2, in two senses:

+* Some functionally originally included in NGSIv2 has resulted not to be really useful or needed in real world scenarios.
+Thus, Orion doesn't implement it.
+For instance, update registrations operation
+* NGSIv2 has some flaws not detected at specification time.
+For instance, the way in which `status` subscription field was designed.

 ## `actionType` metadata